individual therapy

 Learn more about these theoretical orientations here:

-• Psychodynamic Therapy is an insight-oriented, depth-based approach to healing.
-It emphasizes close attention to the client’s personality functioning (i.e. personality style, personality organization, defense mechanisms, and attachment style).
-Everyone has their own “personality,” but not everyone thinks carefully about what a personality is composed of.
-It is often through our personality that we can best understand our development and current functioning.
 Psychodynamic therapy hinges on understanding the difference between conscious and unconscious functioning.
-In other words, how can we distinguish between, on the one hand, what we consciously know about how we think, feel, and behave; and, on the other hand, what we are not aware of about how we think, feel, and behave.
-By way of a safe, trusting, consistent therapeutic bond, clients can access this level of self-awareness and use it to transform themselves and their relationships.
+In other words, how can we distinguish between, on the one hand, what we consciously know about how we think, feel, and behave and, on the other hand, what we are not aware of about how we think, feel, and behave?

-• Contrary to how it sounds, family systems work is remarkably impactful for clients engaging in individual therapy (therapy without other participants).
 So much of our early development – birth through adolescence – depends on the people we rely on to feed, shelter, and support us.
-These relationships substantially impact who we become, what we believe about ourselves, how we communicate, and how we learn to relate to other people.
-By exploring these dynamics, we can uncover some of the most foundational influences on our development and discover how to make sustainable, lasting changes in our lives.
+These relationships substantially impact who we become, what we believe about ourselves, how we communicate, and how we learn to relate to others.

-• Narrative therapy serves to acknowledge the client’s “narrative” or “story” – the one they use to make sense of their own life.
-Narrative therapists are active listeners, highly attuned to how the client describes who they are, where they’ve been, where they are now, and what their life is like.
-The therapist listens for contradictions and/or elements of the story that may need further clarification, ensuring that they can reflect a client’s narrative back to them as completely as possible.
-Through this method of reflection, clients become more conscious of how they see themselves, gaining opportunities to determine whether their narrative aligns fully with the truth of their experience.
-Ongoing narrative therapy guides the client through the possibility of re-authoring their story in ways that are more inclusive, compassionate, and favorable for inciting the changes they seek.
+Through this method of reflection, you become more conscious of how you see yourself, gaining opportunities to determine whether your narrative aligns fully with the truth of your experience.
+Ongoing narrative therapy guides the client through the possibility of re-authoring your story in ways that are more inclusive, compassionate, and favorable for inciting the changes they seek.

 Dr. Dena DiNardo phone consult prospective therapy client online relationship therapy

-Strengthen your emotional self awareness.
+Strengthen your emotional self-awareness with individual therapy

-Sometimes, my clients are excited to start therapy, but just as often they experience a mixed bag of emotions including uncertainty and fear.
+Sometimes, my clients are excited to start therapy, but just as often, they experience a mixed bag of emotions, including uncertainty and fear.
 I receive you exactly as you are, where you are.
 I’m interested in learning how to build a healthy, functional relationship with you, and in using that relationship to support your healing.

 Outstanding individual therapy balances stillness and movement; it is alive to the present, respectful of the past, and responsive to the future.